ppalmes/CombineML.jl/README.md

 ### R

-Python library 'rpy2' is required to interface with R.
+RCall is used to interface with caret learners.

-R library 'caret' offers more than 100 learners.
+R 'caret' library offers more than 100 learners.
 See [here](http://caret.r-forge.r-project.org/modelList.html) for more details.

 #### CRTLearner (caret 6.0 Learner)